ArjunPanickssery/math_problems_debate/README.md

 # Caching

 LLM calls will be cached into the `.cache` folder by default.
 To break the cache, just pass some random extra argument to the function, e.g. `no_cache=True`.

+# Logging

+Logs are written to `.logs/` by default.
+In general use the logger rather than print statements, warnings etc.